Alioramus: Feeding

+Examinations of the skulls of various genera of tyrannosauroids suggest that Alioramus experienced lower stresses to its skull when feeding.
+Additionally, the same study suggests it and its relative Qianzhousaurus did not use the "puncture-and-pull" feeding method used by larger genera such as Tarbosaurus or Tyrannosaurus.

 Ontogeny

 Histological analyses performed on the holotype of A. altai (IGM 100/1844) by Brusatte and colleagues in 2009 determined that this individual had an internal bone structure corresponding to a nine year-old and actively growing Tyrannosaurus.
 The team however, noted that in terms of body size this individual is closer to a seven/eight year-old Albertosaurus or Gorgosaurus, and a five/six year-old Daspletosaurus or Tyrannosaurus, which may suggest that Alioramus attained a comparably smaller adult size.
 Lastly, Brusatte and team argued against the skull shape and cranial ornamentation of Alioramus being juvenile traits, given that: IGM 100/1844 is smaller and slender than comparably aged Tyrannosaurus and has a longer snout than any known juvenile of large tyrannosaurids (Albertosaurus or Tarbosaurus); and several well-documented ontogenic (growth) series of other dinosaurs evidence that ornamentation increases throughout growth.
 The latter may suggest that adult Alioramus possessed a rather elaborate cranial ornamentation.

 Examinations of Qianzhousaurus and its comparisons with both species of Alioramus published in 2022 suggests that both Alioramus species are known from juvenile specimens in different growth stages, and that Qianzhousaurus represents an adult example of the alioramini.
 The examinations also suggest that the variation seen between the various species is consistent with the growth trends seen in other tyrannosaurid genera, though specimens that could constitute a full growth series from infant to adult for each species have not been recovered for any of these tyrannosaurs.
 One part of the growth series across all specimens in this study was discovered to remain unique to alioramin tyrannosaurs; the rugose process of the jugal starts small and conical in early life, but becomes massive and indistinct as the animals grow.
 This same study also suggests Alioramins did not undergo a secondary metamorphosis from slender juveniles to robust adults like other tyrannosaurs such as Tarbosaurus and Tyrannosaurus did, but maintained a unique physiology better suited to pursuit of fast, small prey.